-If you don't understand the results of your testing, you will not be able to adjust your calcium hardness properly.
+If you don't understand the results of your calcium testing, you will not be able to adjust your calcium hardness properly.
 The table below will help you to understand the results of your reading.

 As you can see from the table above, the desired range for your calcium hardness level is 250 to 500 ppm.
 This is the ideal level for your swimming pools and spas.
 Keeping your calcium hardness at this range, will minimize any scaling or pitting in your pool plaster.